Buffalo, New York: Government

 Buffalo has a Strong mayor–council government.
 As the chief executive of city government, the mayor oversees the heads of the city's departments, participates in ceremonies, boards and commissions, and is as the liaison between the city and local cultural institutions.
 Some agencies, including utilities, urban renewal and public housing, are state- and federally-funded public benefit-corporations semi-independent of city government.
-Christopher Scanlon has served as acting mayor since 2024, following the resignation of Byron Brown.
+Sean Ryan has served as mayor since January 1, 2026.
 No Republican has been mayor of Buffalo since Chester A. Kowal in 1965.

 With its nine districts, the Buffalo Common Council enacts laws, levies taxes, and approves mayoral appointees and the city budget.
-Bryan Bollman has been the Common Council president since 2024.
+Bryan J. Bollman has been the Common Council president since 2024.
 Generally reflecting the city's electorate, all nine councilmen are members of the Democratic Party.
 Buffalo is the Erie County seat, and is within five of the county's eleven legislative districts.

 The city is part of the Eighth Judicial District.
 Court cases handled at the city level include misdemeanors, violations, housing matters, and claims under $15,000; more severe cases are handled at the county level.
 Buffalo is represented by members of the New York State Assembly and New York State Senate.
 At the federal level, the city takes up most of and has been represented by Democrat Tim Kennedy since 2024.

 Federal offices in the city include the Buffalo District of the United States Army Corps of Engineers' Great Lakes and Ohio River Division, the Federal Bureau of Investigation, and the United States District Court for the Western District of New York.